skochinsky/Sharp86/readme.md

 bp memw ds:0x1234,16
 ```

-Aside from watch expressions, all expressions are evaluted at the time the command is invoked (ie: the above break point wouldn't move if DS changed).
+Aside from watch expressions, all expressions are evaluted at the time the command is invoked (ie: the above break point wouldn't move if the DS register changed).

 Note too that break points are evaluated for exact matches on the segment/offset.
 For memory models where multiple addresses refer to the same memory location, break points only work on a matching segment address.

+## License

+Sharp86 - 8086 Emulator
+Copyright &copy; 2017-2018 Topten Software.

+Sharp86 is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

+Sharp86 is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.See the
+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License
+along with Sharp86.
+If not, see <http://www.gnu.org/licenses/>.